Kia ora and Greetings from TLC Learning Support.

 Please contact Learning Support for advice, guidance and support with meeting your course requirements.

 Every term we provide a series of workshops which help you gain transferable skills - skills that will help you study, as well as set you up for the future.
 Please feel free to come along and join in.
 Workshops are advertised on our website, our Facebook page, on our shared student page, and also on posters around campus.
 We have created resources for distance delivery students, so please contact us if you are interested in any of them.
 Also, if you have any suggestions for additional workshops, please let us know.

-You can make an appointment to see Lydia by contacting her directly (details below).
+You can make an appointment to see Ruth by contacting her directly (details below).